kcain1749/porter-restocks/README.md

 * `node index.js`
 * `http://localhost:3000/porter-restock`

+It would probably be smart to change the `cookie` and maybe other headers to your own

 ## Updating

 This codebase started more than 5 years ago, feel free to open a PR to move to fetch, ES6, and anything that will make this more readable/up to date